dkapur17/streamlit-flow/README.md

 - Easy to use Layouts - Layered, Tree, Force, Stress, Radial, Random, and Manual.
 - Markdown Support in Nodes.
 - Interactions with Streamlit - clicks on nodes and edges can be captured in Streamlit.
-- Synchronized state management - changing the flow state in Python or from user interaction in the frontent will reflect in both the frontend and the backend.
+- Synchronized state management - changes to the state of the flow can be made seamlessly from the UI through user interactions as well as programmatically in Python, and the changes reflect on the UI without any state modification wizardry.

 A demo for all these features can be found [here](https://stflow.streamlit.app).